t-affeldt/unified_stamina/README.md

 -- get current stamina value of a given player
 -- return float between 0 and 1
--- always return 1 if no mod with a stamina bar is present local stamina_value = unified_stamina.get(player_name)
+-- always returns 1 if no mod with a stamina bar is present local stamina_value = unified_stamina.get(player_name)

 -- sets the current stamina value of a given player